BeniGevyan/jbc-2022-01-30-fullstack/2022-03-09 JavaScript/Class Exercise/README.md

    Fill the array with 7 grades you get from the user.
    Display all grades.
    Display the position (index) of the lowest grade.

-9. Create an array.
-   Fill the array with 100 random integer numbers from `0` (included) to `100` (not included).
-   Display all numbers.
-   Display the lowest number.